 The June birthstone is actually three birthstones.
 June is one of just three months (there are three August and December birthstones, too) lucky enough to have three birthstones.
-The June birthstones are pearl, moonstone, and Alexandrite.
+The June birthstones are pearl, alexandrite, and moonstone.

-Each June birthstone is a natural beauty, giving you a wide range of gorgeous birthstones to choose from.
+The three June birthstones are natural beauties, giving you a wide range of gorgeous birthstones to choose from.
 A June birthday can be the most attractive choice for individuals who want an heirloom stone in the same color and at an attractive rate due to its different prices and colors.

 What Are Birthstones?